White Nationalist Rally To Be Held At Texas A&M Campus

 “The event will be to protest the liberal anti-white agenda which includes white guilt which leads to white genocide”

 Wiginton also said the event was not “anti-brown” or “anti-black,” but “anti-liberal.”
 It is understood the protest will also target specific professors.
-When asked to supply information on any examples of white genocide, The Battalion reports he could not provide any at the time and said he was a promoter, not a speaker.
+When asked to supply information on any examples of white genocide, the Battalion reports he could not provide any at the time and said he was a promoter, not a speaker.

 A counter-protest is being organized by doctoral student Adam Key, who says the white nationalists should not expect a warm reception.